Insurable Interest

 The purpose of insurable interest is to prevent individuals from taking out insurance policies on assets or people with no legitimate interest, as this could lead to fraudulent activities or moral hazards.
 You can also review the Consumer Insurance Contracts Act 2019.

 It’s worth noting that the specific requirements for insurable interest may vary from jurisdiction to jurisdiction and may also depend on the type of insurance policy in question.
 Insurance companies and policies will typically define the criteria for establishing insurable interest.
 Thank you for visiting our insurance blog.
 Also, see Principles of Insurance for more information.
 We hope you found it helpful.
-If you are searching for a cheap car insurance or home insurance quote, check out our online comparison engine or call us at 042 935 9090 today.
+If you are searching for a cheap car insurance or home insurance quote, check out our online comparison engine or call us on 042 935 9090 today.